ModelEngine-Group/unified-cache-management/docs/source/user-guide/pd-disaggregation/index.md

 models.
 PD Disaggregation mainly includes three core components: independent deployment strategies for Prefill and Decode,
 KV cache storage and transmission strategies, and scheduling strategies.
 Notably, the scheduling strategy is dependent on the KV cache storage and transmission strategy.
-The PD Disaggregation design in the Unified Computing Model (UCM) focuses primarily on optimizing KV cache storage and transmission, thereby enabling more rational scheduling strategies.
+The PD Disaggregation design in UCM focuses primarily on optimizing KV cache storage and transmission, thereby enabling more rational scheduling strategies.

 Prefix Cache has become a standard component in inference systems.
 With the expanding application scope of large models,